 With the wide range of models that are available, it can be difficult to pinpoint the right power washer for your home and garden needs.
-Thankfully, they all do essentially the same task, but some models are better adapted for certain uses.
 Let’s talk through the options to help you find the right pressure washer for you.

 There are two choices for power supply – electric or petrol-powered pressure washers.

 Most pressure washers are electric powered.
 They’re suitable for light to heavy-duty tasks, ranging from cleaning sports equipment up to large driveways.
 All you need to do is plug the main unit into an outdoor power socket with RCD (residual current device) protection and away you go.

 Your pressure washer is always ready for use, provided you’re within reach of a power supply.
 And don’t forget that an extension lead suitable for outdoor use (and protected from water splashes) can extend your working area.

 Petrol pressure washers